 - Spider mites are apt to thrive in warm, dry houses.
 Frequent misting under the leaves of houseplants will discourage them.
 A solution of 1 cup flour, ¼ cup buttermilk, and a gallon of cool water, applied in a mist, is a good organic deterrent.

 - Small flies may occasionally appear around houseplants.
-These are called fungus gnats and are harmless to plants (and humans) in their adult form, though their larvae can damage young roots.
+These are called fungus gnats and are harmless to plants (and humans) in their adult form, although their larvae can damage young roots.
 Letting the soil dry out a bit between waterings can discourage fungus gnats from calling your houseplants home.

 - Your houseplants may sprout bugs once brought inside your house because they no longer have outdoor predators.

 - Mealybugs and scale are commonly seen on houseplants.
-The mixture of rubbing alcohol, water, and dishwashing detergent outlined above works on mealybugs and scale, too.
+The mixture of rubbing alcohol, water, and dishwashing detergent described above works on mealybugs and scale, too.
 Regular monitoring of your houseplants is key to beating an infestation.

 Wintertime Houseplant Care